mac-comp127/critters/README.md

 Begin by studying one of the existing critters.
 Take a look at BoxBot, RoundBug, and Mario as examples.
 Run `CritterTester` to study the individual critters.
 Then run `CritterParty` to see all of them wandering around together.

 Now create some new critters of your own!
-Create a new class that extends `Critter`, called `YourLastNameCritter` (but with your actual last name) to make sure that your critter’s name is unique.
+Create a new class that extends `Critter`, called `<<YourGithubUsername>>Critter` (but with your actual GitHub username, with the first letter capitalized).
+This is to make sure that your critter’s name is unique.
 Add a comment to the top of your `Critter` file with your full name.

 There are only three requirements for your critter:
 - Add animated legs or eyes (or both), as the example critters do.